KMJK: Urban AC

-Top 40 The Vibe
+Top 40

-On September 28, 2023, at 4 p.m., after playing "End of the Road" by Boyz II Men, KMJK's urban contemporary format moved to sister station KCJK, which rebranded as "Power 105.1".
+On September 28, 2023, at 4 pm, after playing "End of the Road" by Boyz II Men, KMJK's urban contemporary format moved to sister station KCJK, which rebranded as "Power 105.1".
 With the move, the R&B lean was dropped in favor of the inclusion of more hip hop songs.
 In addition, The D.L.
 Hughley Show was dropped from afternoons, as well as the weekday evening slow jam program 107.3 After Dark.
 Both KCJK and KMJK simulcasted until midnight on October 6; at that time, after playing "Turn Yo Clic Up" by Quavo and Future and a short commercial break, KMJK assumed KCHZ's Top 40/CHR format as "107.3 The Vibe".
-Both KMJK and KCHZ simulcasted until after midnight on October 12, when KCHZ flipped to a simulcast of KCMO’s news/talk format.
+Both KMJK and KCHZ simulcasted until after midnight on October 12, when KCHZ flipped to a simulcast of KCMO's news/talk format.